A plugin to use with napari for clustering objects according to their properties

 Similar to the above-described error, this error can occur when importing hdbscan through pip or in the wrong order.
 This can be fixed by installing packages separately through conda and in the following order:

-conda install -c conda-forge napari pyopencl hdbscan pip install napari-clusters-plotter
+mamba install -c conda-forge napari hdbscan pip install napari-clusters-plotter

 Contributions are very welcome.
 Tests can be run with pytest, please ensure the coverage at least stays the same before you submit a pull request.